Most accountants treat the acquisition of an asset and the task of acquiring funds to pay for the acquisition as separate and unrelated events.

-If the total interest costs for the year are unpaid and equal $105,000, this journal entry would be recorded:
+If the total interest costs for the year are unpaid and equal to $105,000, this journal entry would be recorded:

 The total cost of the asset can be computed as shown below:

-Whether these results represent a better picture or a distortion depends upon one’s judgment as to whether interest is indeed a necessary cost of making the asset ready for use.
+Whether these results represent a better picture or a distortion depends upon one’s judgment as to whether interest is a necessary cost of making an asset ready for use.

 Bios Cascade Corporation